-The Office of Institutional Research and Assessment, in conjunction with Administrative Services & Facilities maintains and reports statistics concerning the occurrence of the following criminal offenses that have been reported to campus authorities or local police during the most recent calendar year as well as the two preceding calendar years:
+The Office of Institutional Research and Assessment, in conjunction with Public Safety maintains and reports statistics concerning the occurrence of the following criminal offenses that have been reported to campus authorities or local police during the most recent calendar year as well as the two preceding calendar years:

 - a.
 Murder and Non-negligent Manslaughter

 - b.
 Negligent Manslaughter

-- c.
-Forcible and Non-Forcible sex offenses
+- Forcible and Non-Forcible sex offenses, including domestic violence, dating violence, and stalking

 - d.
 Robbery

 - e.
 Aggravated assault

 - f.
 Burglary

 - g.
 Motor vehicle theft

 - h.
 Arson

 - i.
 Hate Crimes

-- j.
-Domestic Violence

-- k.
-Dating Violence

-- I. Stalking

-Campus security also maintains and reports statistics concerning the occurrence on campus of any arrests or referrals for disciplinary action for the following crimes:
+Campus public safety also maintains and reports statistics concerning the occurrence on campus of any arrests or referrals for disciplinary action for the following crimes: